turbolytics/shieldIQ/docs/dco-github.md

 - [ ] Start sqlsec
 - [ ] Create a Slack Notification Channel
+    - [ ] Create a slack app with incoming webhook
     - [ ] Test the notification channel
 - [ ] Create a Rule to monitor GitHub events
     - [ ] Test the rule